daronphang/coding_resources/architectures/microservices/interservice-communication/communications.md

 ### Synchronous

 Service calls an API that another service exposes, using a protocol such as HTTP or gRPC.
 This option is synchronous as the caller waits for a response from the receiver.
+Hence, client code block their thread, until the response reach from the server.

 ### Asynchronous

 Service sends a message without waiting for a response, and one or more services process the message asynchronously.
+Most popular protocol is AMQP whereby the client sends the message to message broker systems like Kafka and RabbitMQ queue.
+Can be implemented in a one-to-one mode (queue) or one-to-many mode (topic).

 It is important to distinguish between asynchronous I/O and asynchronous protocol.
 Asynchronous I/O means the calling thread is not blocked while the I/O completes (for performance reasons) which is an implementation detail.
 An asynchronous protocol means the sender doesn't wait for a response.